CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 10. Type `cd`.
 10. Clone repo into user directory `git clone https://github.com/CrossTheRoadElec/Phoenix-Linux-SocketCAN-Example.git`
 11. Navigate into repo `cd ./Phoenix-Linux-SocketCAN-Example/.`
-12.	`git checkout addJetsonTx`
+12. Type `git checkout addJetsonTx` .
 13. Chmod shell scripts to allow you to use them:
      -  `chmod +x build.sh`
      -  `chmod +x clean.sh`
      -  `chmod +x canableStart.sh`
-14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`(if you see the messege `Device or resourse busy` it means the can network is already up and requries no further action)
+14. Bring up can 0 `./canableStart.sh`  or `sudo ifconfig can0 up`(if you see the message `Device or resource busy` it means the can network is already up and requires no further action).
-15. Run Build.sh `./build.sh`
+15. Run Build.sh `./build.sh`.
-16. Run program `./bin/example`
+16. Run program `./bin/example`.
 17. You're now running Phoenix on a Jetson Nano.
 Confirm there are no error messages being sent to console output.
 18. If you get the error `SocketCan: No buffer space available`.
 19. Stop your Program with `Ctrl+z`.